Single-line and Detailed Electrical Diagrams

 Single-line | Detailed |

-provides a simplified representation of an electrical system using single lines to depict connections between components such as transformers, circuit breakers, switches, and loads. |
+A simplified representation of an electrical system.
+Single lines depict connections between components like transformers, circuit breakers, switches, and loads. |

-provides a comprehensive and detailed representation of an electrical system, including specific symbols and lines to depict physical connections, wiring, and components in detail. |
+A comprehensive representation that uses specific symbols and lines to show physical connections, wiring, and components in full detail. |

-shows all wires of one cable as one line | displays each wire as a single line. |
+| Shows all wires of one cable as a single line. | Shows each wire as its own separate line. |

 How to draw: |